Sepik: Name

-Of course, each language group had one or more of its own names for the river.
+Of course, each language group had one or more names of its own for the river.
 For example, the Iatmul people call the river Avusett, a compound of "bone" (ava) and "lake" (tset).

 Description

 The river originates in the Victor Emanuel Range in the central highlands of Papua New Guinea.
 From its mountain headwaters near Telefomin, it travels north-west and leaves the mountains abruptly near Yapsei.
 From there it flows into Indonesian Papua, before turning back north-east, for the majority of its journey following the great Central Depression.
 Along its course it receives numerous tributaries from the Bewani and Torricelli Mountains to the north and the Central Range to the south, including the Yuat River formed by the Lai and the Jimmi.

-For most of the Sepik's length, the river winds in serpentine fashion, like the Amazon River, to the Bismarck Sea off northern Papua New Guinea.
+For most of the Sepik's length, the river winds in serpentine fashion, like the Amazon, to the Bismarck Sea off northern Papua New Guinea.
 Unlike many other large rivers, the Sepik has no delta whatsoever, but flows straight into the sea, about 100 km east of the town of Wewak.
 It is navigable for most of its length.